-- > The progress and development of every pupil in their class - Working closely with any teaching assistants or specialist staff to plan and assess the impact of support and interventions, and how they can be linked to classroom teaching - > Working with the SENCO to review each pupil's progress and development, and decide on any changes to provision - > Ensuring they follow this SEN policy
+- > The progress and development of every pupil in their class. - Working closely with any teaching assistants or specialist staff to plan and assess the impact of support and interventions, and how they can be linked to classroom teaching. - > To ensure the implementation of the Graduated Approach to Inclusion. - Working with the SENCO to review each pupil's progress and development and decide on any changes to provision.

+> Ensuring they follow this SEND policy